MLTVlogs/MLTStorideas/README.md

 This code merges the English and Spanish versions of the program, in other words, this is the main program.

 Este código fusiona las versiones del programa en ingles y español, o sea, este es el programa principal.

-## STORIDEAS.exe
-This is the program that is ready to be used.

-Este es el programa listo para ser usado.